exasol/spark-connector/doc/user_guide/user_guide.md

 You can query the Exasol database and load the results of the query into a Spark dataframe.

-For that specify the data source format as `"exasol"` and provide the required configurations.
+For that specify the data source format and provide the required configurations.

 As an example we query two retail tables from the Exasol database: